MeltwaterArchive/storyplayer/v2/modules/savaged/usingSavageD.md

 title: usingSavageD()
 prev: '<a href="../../modules/savaged/index.html">Prev: The SavageD Module</a>'
 next: '<a href="../../modules/timer/index.html">Next: The Timer Module</a>'
+updated_for_v2: true
 ---

 # usingSavageD()

 _usingSavageD()_ allows you to tell the [SavageD daemon](https://github.com/datasift/SavageD) which processes and server stats to monitor.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\UsingSavageD_.
+The source code for these actions can be found in the class `Prose\UsingSavageD`.

 ## Behaviour And Return Codes